mirkodandrea/raster2geojson/README.md

 - `--mask`: path to mask file
 - `--values`: values to extract
 - `--smooth`: Smoothing factor (defaults to 0.8)
+- `--format`: GeoJSON format (defaults to "GeoJSON", can be "shapefile" or "gpkg")

 ## Example
 ```bash